For more information, see the Live, Intranasal Influenza vaccine information statement and Inactivated Influenza vaccine information statement.

 Whether the influenza vaccine increases the risk of developing Guillain-Barré syndrome, a progressive nerve disorder, is unclear.
 However, if this rare syndrome develops within 6 months after influenza vaccination, people should talk to their doctor about whether future vaccinations are advisable.

-The live-virus nasal spray vaccine sometimes causes a runny nose and sore throat.
+For informational purposes only: The live-virus nasal spray vaccine sometimes causes a runny nose and sore throat.
+The live-virus nasal spray vaccine is not recommended for any group during the 2017-2018 flu season.

 People who have a severe allergy to eggs may have a severe allergic reaction to the vaccine because many (but not all) of the vaccines are made from viruses grown in eggs.